tonghuikang/10-009-digital-world-project-spotlight/README.md

 Meanwhile, the RPi sends usage data for the user to visualise his usage, and also possibly for an algorithm to train itself to optimise settings for the user.

 ## Adjustment node
-The user can adjust the brightness of individual lights based on his preference.
+The user can adjust the brightness of individual lights based on his preferences.
+When the settings is finalised, the app will send the adjustment preference over the cloud to the change the brightness of the lights.
-In our demostration, the user can adjust the brightness of each individual lights using our inferface.